lpupp/binance-tracker/README.md

 `--trading_freqs` can be one of any [pandas frequencies](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#timeseries-offset-aliases)

 ## Stop loss function
-Additionally, if you are currently in a trade, Binance does not allow you to set a stop-loss and a take-profit simultaneously.
-The [stop loss script](https://github.com/lpupp/binance-tracker/blob/master/src/stop_loss.py) will monitor the price for you and issue a sell order when your stop-loss condition is triggered.
+If you are in a trade, Binance does not allow you to set a stop-loss and a take-profit simultaneously.
+The [stop-loss script](https://github.com/lpupp/binance-tracker/blob/master/src/stop_loss.py) will monitor the price for you and issue a sell order when your stop-loss condition is triggered.